AlexXanderGrib/otp/docs/api/README.md

 ## What to do

 1. Replace package name and package description here and in [package.json](./package.json)
-2. Replace `AlexXanderGrib/package-template` to your repository
+2. Replace `AlexXanderGrib/otp` to your repository
-3. Replace `package_template` to your package name
+3. Replace `otp-io` to your package name
 4. Write some code and cover it with tests

 ### How to max `quality`